 The fact that, unexpectedly, pure strategy equilibria may exist is interesting.
 How empirically plausible they are, however, is open to question.
-The equilibria obtained in Proposition 1 require a large amount of coordination, both within and across groups.
-In addition, not only in those equilibria, but also in the "trivial" equilibrium with $M \geq m + K$ (where every voter casts one vote on each issue and the minority loses all decisions), each voter has only a weak incentive not to deviate.
-This seems particularly problematic when $M \geq m + K$ : even non-strategic minority members seem likely to realize that some concentration is called for.
+The equilibria obtained in Proposition 1 require a large extent of coordination, both within and across groups.
+In addition, not only in those equilibria, but also in the "trivial" equilibrium with $M \geq m + K$ , each voter has only a weak incentive not to deviate.
+This seems particularly problematic when $M \geq m + K$ and the minority loses all decisions, under the equilibrium profile in which each player allocates one vote per decision.
+Even non-strategic minority members seem likely to realize that some concentration is called for.